Day of the Dead, 2016 NYC

 Day of the Dead has been one of Mexico’s most important festivals since Pre-Hispanic times.
 It is a time for families to gather and welcome the souls of the dead on their annual visit home.
 Cempasúchil (marigold) flowers, burning copal incense, fresh pan de muertos bread, candles, sugar skulls, photographs and mementos of the departed adorn special altars.
 In Mexico, Day of the Dead is celebrated over an entire week with the preparation of altars, foods, dance, music and special offerings for people who have died.
 Mano a Mano recreates the magical space of a village churchyard during the celebration and has organized a series of events including altar building, workshops, dance, poetry and music.

-Why Día de Muertos and not Día de Los Muertos?
+Día de Muertos or Día de Los Muertos?

 Share your images from the event in social media!